marineve17/In-terminal-calendar/README.md

     - Displays full calendar highlighting weekends and the day's date
     - Is able to highlight several dates of your choice (one at a time)
+    - You can to choose a theme for your calendar